sjacob2019/Credit-Card-Fraud-Detection/README.md

 Looking at actual distribution of each cluster, we also see that there are some pretty clear differences.
 In cases where many points are being clustered as fraudulent (smaller cluster), we find recall going up at the cost of accuracy, and the opposite where we have few data points in the fraudulent cluster.

 By looking at the silhouette scores and Fowlkes Mallows scores for the clusters, showcasing how different and similar the clusters are to one another, we get further validation that GMM has not done well in splitting up our clusters in clear, distinguishable groupings.
-We consistently see that the silhouette score remains near 0, indicating that the two clusters are not very different from one another, and the Fowlkes Mallows score remain fairly high at approximately 0.8, indicating that there is high similarity between clusters.
+We consistently see that the silhouette score remains near 0, indicating that the two clusters are not very different from one another.

 <img src="./Images-MidTerm/GMM/GMMFM.jpg" alt="GMM Silhouette Score" width="500"/>

+Finally, we look at the Fowlkes Mallows score we can look at how closely our predictions matched the ground truth.
+This score consistently stayed at approximately 0.8, matching what we would expect.
+While we tended to have most of the legitimate datapoints labelled correctly, fraudulent datapoints were labelled correctly slightly better than via guessing.
+Averaging these two percents, we get around 80% i.e. Fowlkes Mallows score of 0.8 .

 <img src="./Images-MidTerm/GMM/GMMSScore.jpg" alt="GMM Fowlkes Mallows Score" width="500"/>